 Example of a fish cleaning table at Reddall Reserve

-The work site will be located in a fenced-off section of the carpark near the boat ramp.
+The work site will be located in a fenced-off section in the carpark near the boat ramp.

 Hours of construction are expected to be between 7 am and 5 pm Monday - Friday.
 Because construction work is subject to tides, seas and swell some work may be necessary outside the specified hours.

-Environmental and heritage issues have been considered during the planning process.
-A ‘Review of Environmental Factors’ report has been prepared and its recommendations will be implemented, in addition to obtaining a permit from Fisheries NSW once the detailed design is completed.
+Environmental and heritage factors have been considered during the planning process.
+A ‘Review of Environmental Factors’ report has been prepared and its recommendations have been included in the final design.

 To read more about environmentally friendly seawalls visit: